Brickrouge/Brickrouge.js/README.md

 ## Running Brickrouge

-The `run()` method is used to run Brickrouge.
+`Brickrouge.run()` is used to run Brickrouge.
 The method instantiates the widgets found in `document.body`, then waits for DOM mutations to instantiate new widgets.
 The best place to invoke the method is a _DOM ready_ callback:

 ```js
 document.addEventListener('DOMContentLoaded', Brickrouge.run)
 ```

-If the browser doesn't provide the `MutationObserver` interface, or if you want to parse a container yourself you can use the `parse()` method:
+If the browser doesn't provide the [MutationObserver][] interface, or if you want to parse a container yourself you can use the `parse()` method:

 ```js
 Brickrouge.parse()